N01-r0/messenger-cleaner-lsposed/README.md

 ## Install

-End users should install the prebuilt APK from the GitHub Releases page instead of building from source.
+You can either install the prebuilt APK from releases or build from source.

 1. Download the latest module APK from `Releases`.
 2. Install the APK on the phone.